-Family Of 10-Year-Old Boy Shot In The Head In Minneapolis Says 'He Is Going To Fight Through This'
+Family Of 10-Year-Old Boy Shot In The Head In Minneapolis Says 'He's Going To Fight Through This'

-MINNEAPOLIS (WCCO) — A 10-year-old boy who was shot in the head in Minneapolis continues to show sings that he’s a fighter.
+MINNEAPOLIS (WCCO) — A 10-year-old boy who was shot in the head in Minneapolis continues to show signs that he’s a fighter.

-Ladavionne Garrett Jr. was in the back seat of his parent’s car last Friday afternoon near North 34th and Morgan avenues when he was struck.READ MORE: Minnesota State Fair Swaps Food Parade For Walk-Around 'Kickoff To Summer'
+Ladavionne Garrett Jr. was in the back seat of his parents’ car last Friday afternoon near North 34th and Morgan avenues when he was struck.READ MORE: With Eyes On Education, Alan Page Puts Treasured Basquiat Drawings Up For Auction

-Outside North Memorial Health hospital, Garrett’s family stands watch over a hospital room where their precious son is fighting for his life.
+Outside North Memorial Health hospital, Garrett’s family — including mother Dorice Jackson and father Ladavionne Garrett — stands watch over a hospital room where their precious son is fighting for his life.

-“He didn’t deserve this I can tell you that,” Ladavionne Garrett Sr. said.
+“He didn’t deserve this I can tell you that,” Garrett said.
 “I ain’t never pictured this ever in my life.”

 Overnight, Garrett Jr. moved — giving more hope than his family has had in days.

-“I started rubbing his feet, you know, just talking to him, you know, letting him know that it’s gonna be OK, and he just got to moving his leg, like his foot,” Garrett Sr. said.
+“I started rubbing his feet, you know, just talking to him, you know, letting him know that it’s gonna be OK, and he just got to moving his leg, like his foot,” Garrett said.

 Junior, as he’s called, loves school and loves to dress.
 Actually, his family often dresses alike.
 More than anything, he loves his video gaming system, and carries his TV and game with him where ever he goes.